astroCAMP: A Community Benchmark and Co-Design Framework for Sustainable SKA-Scale Radio Imaging: astroCAMP Framework

 astroCAMP provides a reproducible methodology for evaluating radio-interferometric imaging pipelines across heterogeneous architectures.
 The framework standardises benchmark cases, in\-put–out\-put configurations, and a cross-layer metric suite (performance, energy, carbon, utilisation, and scientific fidelity), enabling fair comparison of algorithmic variants and hardware platforms under realistic SKA-class constraints.
 The proposed methodology ensures that results obtained on different systems and with different imaging algorithms remain directly comparable.
 It consists of three non-overlapping stages (illustrated in Fig.~\ref{fig:astrocamp-overview}):

 \textbf{1.
 Profiling \& Measurements.} Each benchmark is executed under controlled and repeatable conditions.
-We stabilise system behaviour (e.g., process pinning, NUMA placement, fixed-frequency modes when available) and begin runs only after the node reaches a steady thermal and power state.
-Experiments are repeated until runtime variance falls below a documented threshold.
-Rack-level power distribution units (PDUs) provide energy measurements to calculate energy-to-solution~$E_c$, while platform telemetry (e.g., PMT~\cite{corda2022pmt} for CPUs, NVML for GPUs) is timestamp-aligned with PDU traces to validate device-level behaviour.
+We wait for node to reach a steady thermal and power state.
+Rack-level power distribution units (PDUs) provide energy measurements to calculate energy-to-solution~$E_c$, while platform telemetry (e.g., the Power Measurement Toolkit, PMT~\cite{corda2022pmt}, for CPUs, and the NVIDIA Management Library, NVML, for GPUs) is timestamp-aligned with PDU traces to validate device-level behaviour.
 From these measurements we derive time-to-solution~$T_c$, throughput, and carbon-to-solution~$C_c$ using region-specific carbon intensity.
 All scripts, configurations, and reproducibility guidelines are openly available~\cite{astroCAMP2025}.

 \textbf{2.
 Co-Design Metrics Evaluation.} For each benchmark configuration—including algorithmic parameters (e.g., IDG kernel sizes) and platform choice (CPU, GPU, FPGA)—we assemble a consistent vector of cross-layer metrics defined in Section~\ref{sec:codesign-metrics}.
 These metrics capture performance, energy, cost, sustainability, and system constraints (e.g., SKA~SDP node power caps).
 This stage performs \textit{metric computation only}: it normalises and validates measurements across systems, preparing a unified metric vector that serves as input to optimisation.
 In the current release, system and platform metrics are evaluated using PREESM~\cite{PREESM2017}, and sustainability/economic metrics via CEO-DC~\cite{alvarez2025ceo}.
 Algorithm-level quality metrics are intentionally excluded in this release and form an open call for the community to converge on standardised tolerances.